joshuacgil/Gil_and_Hird_2022/README.md

 # multi-omics-CAGO-microbiome-code-
-This contains the R code that converts HUMANn2 output into R along and the R code for making figures and statistics.
-This also contains the datamining python code used for HUMANn2 taxonomic data from UNIPROT ID lists and MetaCyc pathways.
+Contained in this reposititory is R code that converts HUMANn2 .TSV files of genefamilies and pathway abundances from HUMANn2 output into R and code for making figures and conducting statistics.

+This also contains datamining python script used for pulling taxonomic data from HUMANn2 output UNIPROT ID lists and MetaCyc pathways tables.

-This is associated with the paper "......."
+See "..Title of paper with link.."